 - Playing a sport, etc.

 Depending on your goal, you may need to do more.
 But this guide shows you that losing weight is easy as long as you have a strategy.
 In my example, I showed you how you could lose 20lbs in two months by just adding a 20-minute walk and eating a few fewer calories per day.
 It’s straightforward.
 You also learned exactly how I did this, and you can adjust the numbers to fit your goal.
-You can lose any amount of weight within reason (you aren’t going to lose 100lbs in two months) by adjusting your intake and increasing your activity.
+You can lose weight within reason (you aren’t going to lose 100lbs in two months) by changing your intake and increasing your activity.

 I hope this has helped you.
 Eating too few calories or over-exercising can lead to some health problems.
 Depending on your numbers, 40lbs is probably the most you can lose in 2 months, and this is pushing it.
 20lbs is perhaps the safest amount of weight to lose.
 Good luck, have fun and be safe on your journey.